awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

    ...
    ```

-   If you added the annotation to your service account to use the AWS Security Token Service Regional endpoint, rather than the global endpoint, then verify that the following line is also returned in the previous output\.
+   If you added the annotation to your service account to use the AWS Security Token Service AWS Regional endpoint, rather than the global endpoint, then verify that the following line is also returned in the previous output\.

    ```
    AWS_STS_REGIONAL_ENDPOINTS=regional